 During testing, we spent several hours sitting on the seat of the EB5, and we have no complaints about its comfort.
 That said, our six-foot-tall tester with a 32-inch inseam found the range of seat height adjustment to be inadequate for his height to achieve proper leg extension for pedaling.
 The height range was a non-issue when using the throttle and only became a concern when pedaling the bike.
 In contrast, our 5-foot 7-inch test assistant found the adjustment range to be perfect for her needs.
 Swagtron doesn't specify a recommended user height range, although they do claim a maximum rider weight of 264 lbs.
 While we feel that the sizing of this bike is suitable for a vast range of riders from kids to adults, it may be a bit small for taller users.

-With only 270Wh of battery storage capacity, the Swagcycle holds the least power of all the tested models.
-Yet, it could still travel 12.12 miles with 630 vertical feet of elevation gain/loss in 59 minutes while using the throttle only on our test course.
+With only 270Wh of battery storage capacity, the Swagcycle has one of the smallest batteries of all models tested.
+Yet, it could still travel 12.1 miles with 630 vertical feet of elevation gain/loss in 59 minutes while using the throttle only on our test course.
 During that test, the average speed was 12.45 mph with a maximum speed of 18.1 mph.
 While testing, the EB5 provided the same level of power output the majority of the time, but it was notable that it entered what we assume is a power save mode at the very end of its battery life.
 We spent the last five minutes or so of our range test cruising right around five mph.

 Sure, that is the shortest range in the test, but we still feel it is respectable given the lightweight and foldable design of the EB5.
 Swagtron claims 15.5 miles of range on a charge, and we would speculate that it could probably travel that distance on perfectly flat ground with the throttle only.
 One could also significantly increase the range of the EB5 by using the pedal-assist mode as opposed to just the throttle.